-Pancreatic cancer is cancer that starts in the pancreas — an organ in your body that sits behind your stomach.
+Pancreatic cancer is cancer that starts in the pancreas, an organ that sits behind your stomach.
 Your pancreas helps your body digest food and regulate blood sugar.

 If your pancreatic cancer is deemed inoperable, it means that doctors can’t remove the cancer surgically.
-Usually, surgery isn’t an option because the cancer has spread to other areas in your body or is in a problematic location, such as nearby blood vessels.
+Surgery may not be an option because the cancer has spread to other areas in your body or it’s in a problematic location, such as nearby blood vessels.

 Read on to learn more about three types of inoperable pancreatic cancer and which treatments are available.

 Your doctor might say your condition is inoperable if the cancer has metastasized.
-This means your tumor has spread to other parts of your body and can’t be removed by surgery.
+This means your tumor has spread to other parts of your body, and as a result, it can’t be removed by surgery.

 If your cancer has spread to other organs, your doctor might label it as stage 4.